anton-mel/HALOTESTING/README.md

 ## TODO

+- Write-up the pipeline SPEC
+- Verify the pipeline logic end-to-end
 - ~~Decode ASIC response~~
 - ~~Fix the loggin format to the HDF files~~
 - ~~Make the pipeline run on the 1kHz aquisition frequencies~~